February 13, 2013 by Ephemera Society

 by Georgia B. Barnhill

-[Georgia Barnhill has been at the American Antiquarian Society for over twenty-five years.
+[Georgia Barnhill is retired from the American Antiquarian Society and is a past president of the Ephemera Society of America.
 She is the author of American Broadsides (Barre, Mass.: The Imprint Society, 1971) and co-author of Massachusetts Broadsides of the American Revolution (Amherst: University of Massachusetts Press, 1976).
 She has lectured on broadsides printed in Pennsylvania and New York State and has written extensively on American prints and book illustrations.
 In 1987 she was awarded the Maurice Rickards Award from The Ephemera Society of America.
 This article originally appeared in The Ephemera Journal, volume 8, 1998.]

 Benjamin Franklin was one of the most remarkable figures in colonial America.
 His accomplishments were considerable even before he represented the American colonies as an ambassador and diplomat in England and France before and during the American Revolution.
 In 1723 he settled in Philadelphia, where, through 1748, his major activities were printing and publishing.
 The high regard he attained in that field is suggested by Isaiah Thomas’s description of him as "well known and highly celebrated."1